sje30/schol2018/innovations.md

 * Sharing work at the time of submission means that the community can read the work months (or years) before the work eventually appears in print.
-* Journal editors are browsing the bioRxiv and soliciting that relevant papers be submitted to their journal.
+* Journal editors browse bioRxiv and suggest relevant papers be submitted to their journal.

 * BioRxiv preprints can be transferred rapidly to journal submission systems rather than going through (an often lengthy) direct submission to the journal.
 * Several funding agencies, including NIH and UKRI, allows preprints to be listed on CVs and cited in grant applications.

-Several other preprint servers are available , in particular [PeerJ Preprints](https://peerj.com/preprints/), [OSF Preprint servers](https://osf.io/preprints/), and [preprints.org](https://preprints.org), although to date BioRxiv is
+Several other preprint servers are available, in particular [PeerJ Preprints](https://peerj.com/preprints/), [OSF Preprint servers](https://osf.io/preprints/), and [preprints.org](https://preprints.org), although to date BioRxiv is